How to book a quarantine hotel and coronavirus (COVID-19) tests if you've been in a red list country in the 10 days before you arrive in England.

 - an Irish national

 - anyone with residence rights in the UK

-Since 15 February, everyone allowed to enter England who has visited or passed through a country where travel to the UK is banned in the last 10 days must:
+Everyone allowed to enter England who has been in a red list country in the 10 days before they arrive must:

-- quarantine for 10 full days in a managed quarantine facility – the day of arrival in England counts as day 0
+- quarantine for 10 full days in a managed quarantine hotel (the day you arrive in England counts as day 0)

 - take a coronavirus (COVID-19) test on or before day 2 and on or after day 8 of quarantining

 Providing false or deliberately misleading information when filling out your passenger locator form is an offence punishable by imprisonment.

 You could be fined up to £10,000, imprisoned for up to 10 years, or both, if you do not provide accurate details about the countries you have visited in the 10 days before you arrived in the UK.